-> Before we start your whitening, Dr. Jackie Clune will examine your teeth and gums to make sure you’re suitable for treatment.
+Before we start your whitening, Dr. Jackie Bracken will examine your teeth and gums to make sure you’re suitable for treatment.

-> We’ll go through your instructions carefully and make sure you’re confident about how much gel to use and how to seat your retainers.
+We’ll go through your instructions carefully and make sure you’re confident about how much gel to use and how to seat your retainers.

 You’ll be fully informed of any risks before we start your treatment.
 If you have any questions at home, don’t hesitate to contact us.